 Adopting the A.R.T acronym will help you open your mind in wanting to try new experiences.
 Wanting is the key word here.
-If you don’t want to, that’s your prerogative, but if you do, there’s a very good chance the unknown might surprise you and become a memorable experience, an experience you can recall and use to your benefit somewhere else.
+If you don’t want to, that’s your prerogative, but if you do, there’s a very good chance the unknown might surprise you and become a memorable experience, an experience you can recall and benefit from somewhere else.

 I apply this acronym to myself to learn about something I may not have known before or to understand a different perspective of something I already know.
-It’s helped me to indulge in my well of creativity and this helps me envision difference, demonstrate foresight and how to make improvements.
+It has helped me to indulge in my creativity and this helps me envision difference, demonstrate foresight and how to make improvements.
 It’s even helped me act in such a way so as to solve a variety of problems.
 For these reasons, A.R.T has, and still enriches my life today.

 Learning how to truly appreciate what the arts can do for you always comes down to A.R.T.

-I have 3 images I’m going to show you now.
+I have 3 images I would like to show you now.

 Once you have 5 key words, stop looking at the image.